-This is your big day and you want it to last forever, well, except perhaps for the part of the day that includes the Bridal Party and Family photos…
+This is your big day and you want it to last forever, well, except perhaps for the part of the day that includes the Wedding Party and Family photos!

 It’s important to have a plan, a detailed time line so that you and your photographer know when and in which locations these group photos are going to take place.